constellation4sitecore/zodiac-sitecore10/README.md

-# Zodiac for Sitecore 10
+# Install Zodiac for Sitecore 10
 ## A starter kit for Sitecore implementation projects.
 ## [Sponsored by Verndale](https://www.verndale.com)
 # What's in the Box